cucapra/dahlia/docs/logicalmemoryaccess.md

 \end{aligned}
 $$

-Note that the banks should be arranged with an interleaved strategy.
-Alternatively, if we unroll the [outer loop by 4](https://capra.cs.cornell.edu/seashell/docs/appendix.html#example-2.2) then the memory arrangement should be block-wise.
-We will discuss further about banking in the next section.
 A 3-D array example is also provided in the [appendix](https://capra.cs.cornell.edu/seashell/docs/appendix.html#d-array-examples-to-visualize-multi-dimensional-access).

 ::: todo
 I don't quite understand the note in the last paragraph.
 We haven't talked about banking at all yet, and we haven't even defined what "interleaved" or "block-wise" mean.